Considerations when installing outdoor bollard lights

-Outdoor lighting creates safety and security for pedestrians in low-light conditions, and accentuates the beauty of buildings and landscaping.
-Light bollards are useful along paths where lamp standards would be impractical or undesirable.
-Their low profile minimizes light pollution while still illuminating people and pathway, preventing accidents.
-Outdoor bollard lights can be installed with either a hard-wired electrical grid, or they can stand alone as solar bollards.
-Which electrical source is beset depends on the size and scope of the project; although the lights themselves may provide the same benefit, there are pros and cons to each approach.
+Outdoor illuminated bollards can be installed either on a hard-wired electrical grid or as standalone solar light fixtures.
+Which electrical source is best depends on the size and scope of the project; although the lights themselves provide the same benefit, there are pros and cons to each approach.

 Hard-wired electrical bollards

-Hard-wired electrical bollards are any that require wiring to be lit.
-Most of the time, this wiring is run underground in conduits that connect to a central electrical box.
+Hard-wired bollard lights are any fixture that require wiring to a central energy source.
+Most of the time, the wiring is run underground in conduits that connect to a central electrical box.
 The bollard may have simple on/off capability or might be wired for “smart” services, including central control, dimming, or diagnostics.

-In recent times, low-wattage LED bollards have allowed hard-wired bollards to provide energy savings over more traditional outdoor lamps.
+Low-wattage LED bollards are allowing the newest generation of hard-wired bollards to provide energy savings over more traditional outdoor lamps.
 A 2012 study at the San Diego State University ran a pilot project to compare the cost of energy for LEDs vs. HID (high-intensity discharge) lighting bollards.
 Measuring demand between the two lamps produced the following output: